-ACOG, as a regional Council of Governments, is the state appointed agency to distribute its equal share of the $30 million the Oklahoma Department of Commerce allocated for the REAP Program in 2023.
-After an objective application and scoring process, the ACOG Board of Directors approved the selected REAP 2023 projects at their November 2022 meeting, with projects totaling $2,590,909.09.
+ACOG, as a regional Council of Governments, is the state appointed agency to distribute its equal share of the $30 million the Oklahoma Department of Commerce allocated for the REAP Program.

 REAP grants require no match and may fund projects such as road and street construction or repair, drainage projects, rural highway improvements, county bridge construction or repair, industrial access road construction or repair, among other specific transportation projects.

 Need the Capital to Start Your REAP Project?
 NEW this year, ACOG is offering ADVANCED PAYMENT – and may pay in advance 25% of the total grant award.
 This is a onetime payment designed to be a direct assistance to communities and is permitted at the discretion of the ACOG Executive Director.

 REAP grants may include improvements in rural water quality, rural solid waste disposal or treatment, rural sanitary sewer construction or upgrades, provision of rural health care services (including emergency medical care), telecommunications improvements, projects that increase employment levels, and municipal energy distribution system improvements.

 To receive 10 points on your REAP application, ACOG encourages communities to attend the REAP Workshops held on September 12 and 21 at 2 p.m. at the ACOG office.